Ocyrus47/milestone2/README.md

 This is a responsive "Recipe Finder" app allowing the user to search their input for various catogeries of dishes.

+## SDLC Process

+### Planing
+I decided to build a responsive recipe finder web app to align the project with assisting my cousin to learn cooking.
+Planing was taken into consideation with a view for further recipes to be added to the portfolio.

+### Analysis
+Carried out research with individuals in my community who were keen on learning to cook.
+Most of them answered they use various cook books to find new dishes and recipes.
+Which meant for a certain recipe cook book a price was very high and it was often clunky to carry around while cooking.
+A recipe finder app with a simple search capabilities for various dishes and recipes would be more costeffective and give the developers capabilites to update new recipies on user demand.

+### Design
+The structure and UI of the app has been designed to ensure simplicity and ease of navigation to suit its intended audience.

+### Implementation
+Researched on the best practice for implementation process and applied agile methodology.
+Changes were made in conjuction with quick sprint session with volunteers on UI/UX.

+### Testing
+Used manual and auto testing method by direct input.
+Screen shots and details of testing below.

+### Maintainance
+I will carry out maintainance by my own account via Gitpod (VS Code) and Github.
+I am looking to implement further functionalities and upgrade UI/UX features.

 ## User Experience (UX)

 ### App contents